Its-donkey/gopherpost/README.md

 Messages that fail to deliver are automatically retried with capped exponential backoff and jitter to avoid thundering herd effects.

 ## Message Persistence
-Incoming messages are saved to disk under `./data/spool/YYYY-MM-DD/`.
-Override the directory by calling `storage.SetBaseDir` before accepting traffic (useful for tests or containerised deployments).
+Incoming messages are saved to disk under `./data/spool/YYYY-MM-DD/` by default.
+Override the directory by setting `SMTP_QUEUE_PATH` or by calling `storage.SetBaseDir` before accepting traffic (useful for tests or containerised deployments).

 ## Running the Server
 Set `SMTP_PORT=2525` (or any open port) and run: